W-Sho-Sugihara/Final-backend-project-tips/mock_interview_questions.md

 - Why is it dangerous to allow raw filenames as request parameters?

-- What happends when a client sends a request to the server? (in a broader sense of client to web application)
+- What happends when a client sends a request to the server? (in a broader sense of client -> web server -> app server -> web application then back to client)

 - How do we prevent erb templates from being escaped when we are globally escaping html within the `configure` method and using a layout?